klepas/fuckyouimaplatypus-site/index.md

 	: Fuzzing is the art of applying random data in the hopes of finding inputs to programs that cause unexpected behaviors : Traditionally, this has taken a deterministic approach which is akin to something to do with monkeys, typewriters, and Shakespeare
 	: Enter american fuzzy lop (afl), not just a weird looking bunny [1], but actually a new generation fuzzer from Google that takes into account code coverage
-	: This workshop will give a brief overview of afl-fuzz, show off its features, and gives an example of things Hugh has found, and how much bounty has been made
-	: Comparisons to other fuzzers will be made
+	: This workshop will give a brief overview of afl-fuzz, show off its features, and gives an example of things Hugh has found, and how much bounty has been made.
+Comparisons to other fuzzers will be made
 	: Hosted by Hugh
 	: Hugh is a software developer and security consultant based in Wellington, NZ.
 He has an interest in bounties, fuzzing and training
 : Hacking All the Windows Domains
 	: Name any organisation and it is guaranteed that they are running some kind of Windows Domain with Active Directory.
 This workshop aims at exposing attendees to the types of techniques used to establish a foothold on a network, escalate their privileges and then laterally move to compromise key servers
-	: Highlights from the workshop include: Active and Passive Reconnaissance; Vulnerability Discovery; Vulnerability Confirmation; Vulnerability Analysis; Establishing a foothold; Privilege Escalation; Lateral Movement; andDomain Compromise
+	: Highlights from the workshop include: Active and Passive Reconnaissance; Vulnerability Discovery; Vulnerability Confirmation; Vulnerability Analysis; Establishing a foothold; Privilege Escalation; Lateral Movement; and Domain Compromise
 	: Hosted by Lukasz (SyNick)
 	: Lukasz is a managing consultant with Alcorn Group, a Brisbane based security consultancy firm : Hardware Magic